Tejashri-Chavan/Sales-prediction-with-python/README.md

 matplotlib
 seaborn
 Dataset
-The dataset used for training and testing the model contains the following features:
+The dataset used for training and testing the model contains the following features :

 Date: Date of the sale
 Product ID: Unique identifier for each product